asyncapi/website/pages/blog/websocket-part1.md

 So why do I even mention it in 2021?

 It is very widely adopted and will not go away anytime soon because tooling support is excellent and serves its purpose well.
-Just remind yourself when HTTP/2 showed up and how many years it took everyone to migrate, and it would not happen if not a strong support and push from all the big players.
+Just remind yourself when HTTP/2 showed up and how many years it took everyone to migrate.
+It would not happen without the strong support and push from all the big players.

 Sure, there is [HTTP/2 multiplexing](https://developers.google.com/web/fundamentals/performance/http2/#request_and_response_multiplexing) and protocols like [Mercure](https://mercure.rocks/docs/mercure) or [GraphQL Subscription](https://spec.graphql.org/June2018/#sec-Subscription).
-There is also [RFC8441](https://tools.ietf.org/html/rfc8441) for Websocket and HTTP/2 and tooling already adopts it, like [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/upgrades) or [Jetty](https://github.com/eclipse/jetty.project/issues/3537).
-Nevertheless, WebSocket is not going anywhere.
+There is also [RFC8441](https://tools.ietf.org/html/rfc8441) for WebSocket and HTTP/2 and some tools already adopted it, like [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/upgrades) or [Jetty](https://github.com/eclipse/jetty.project/issues/3537).
+Nevertheless, WebSocket is here to stay.

-Anyway, the future of Websocket has nothing to do with this post.
+Anyway, the future of WebSocket has nothing to do with this post.
 This post is for the AsyncAPI community looking into the AsyncAPI spec because of WebSockets now, no matter the protocol's future.

 ## Websocket use case

 - Do you like to see in Slack that someone is typing a response?
-- Do you like when a user interface updates without page refresh?
+- Do you like it when a user interface updates without page refresh?
 - Do you like it when your client app knows there are updates available for display?

 That is what WebSocket is for.
-You establish a connection between client and server, a long-living connection.
+You establish a long-living connection between client and server.
 Through such a connection, the client can send a stream of messages to the server, and this is possible the other way around at the same time.

 One could say: _I don't need WebSocket to achieve that.
-I could just set up a data pulling with REST API.
+I could just set up a data polling with REST API.
 Just ask the API every few seconds if there are updates._

 Sadly this is not a joke.
 Engineers do it.
 Some engineers just take shortcuts, mostly because deadlines hunt them down.

-HTTP pulling was presented very well in Shrek's famous _Are we there yet?_ scene.
+HTTP polling was presented very well in Shrek's famous _Are we there yet?_ scene.

 <YouTube id="basofea2UEs" />

 Don't go that path.
 Do not perform unnecessary connections to your servers and create more and more traffic with more and more resource consumption.
 Wasting resources is bad and makes Shrek angry.
-Websocket change a lot there:
+WebSocket changes a lot there:

 <Figure
   src="/img/posts/websocket-part1/websocket-shrek.webp"